convertigo/convertigo/diagnostics/retailstore-flow/campaign-protocol.md

 # Campaign protocol

+For Run4 and later, the observable navigation contract is [`legacy-ux-spec.md`](legacy-ux-spec.md).
+Give that contract to the fresh agent without exposing the legacy project or previous runs.

 ## Prepare outside the fresh context

 1. Record the Convertigo, Flow engine, Flow MCP and Svelte frontbuilder commit